 Where all are support crews allowed to meet runners?

 Support crews can meet runners at Glencoe and Kinlochleven checkpoints.
 They can also meet runners anywhere along the route from Glencoe onwards, subject to the usual provisos about legal and sensible parking.
 Support crews cannot meet runners anywhere before Glencoe checkpoint.
 We strongly recommend support crews do not go to Lundavra checkpoint, due to its remote location and narrow single-track access road.

 Glencoe checkpoint is at Glencoe Mountain Resort, PH49 4HZ.
 Kinlochleven checkpoint is near the Ice Factor, Leven Rd, Kinlochleven, PH50 4SF.
-Please park in one of Kinlochleven’s several public car parks and walk to the checkpoint.

 Do I really need to carry a foil blanket, mobile phone, and waterproof jacket?

 Yes.
 Yes, you really do.
 Please just make things easy for us and comply with the kit rules.
 The mandatory kit could save your or someone else’s life in an emergency.
 You could be kit checked by a marshal at any point in the race, including at the finishline.
 And if you are not carrying the compulsory kit, you WILL be disqualified.